 Timeliness objectives are an essential part of the project manager’s toolbox.
-These KPIs or objectives are designed to ensure that your project is completed on time.
-And, in the case of delays, it is vital to track and monitor these time overruns to manage the delays, to estimate the new completion dates, and to make sure that the project is completed based on the new timelines.
+These objectives are designed to ensure that your project is completed on time.

-- Improve cycle time metrics – Cycle time is the total time needed to complete a certain task or activity.
-It is measured by calculating the amount of time it takes for a task to be completed.
-When a task consists of multiple activities, the cycle time for each activity is measured as the time between the previous activity completion and current activity completion.
-This KPI is designed to reduce the time taken each time a repeated task is completed.
+- Improve cycle time metrics – The cycle time is the time needed to complete a task or activity.
+It is measured by calculating the time it takes to complete a task.
+When a task consists of multiple activities, the cycle time for each task is calculated individually.

 - Increase on-time completion percentage metrics – This KPI is useful to determine whether or not a task or activity is completed by a stated deadline.
-And, the idea is to increase the number of tasks that you complete on time; thereby, contributing towards the overall project completion date.
+It is important is to increase the number of tasks that you complete on time; thereby, contributing towards the overall project completion time.

-- Improve time spent metrics – A successful project is a time or deadline-driven exercise.
-Therefore measuring and reducing the overall time spent on a project is a vital part of the project’s, and by inference, the business’s success rate and its ability to generate a profitable income.
+- Improve time spent metrics – A successful project is a time-driven exercise.
+Measuring and reducing the overall time spent on a project is a vital part of the project’s, and by inference, the business’s success rate, and its ability to generate a profitable income.

-- Decrease the number of adjustments added to the schedule – This KPI is designed to measure the number of times the project team has adjusted the project completion date.
-This is a useful metric to improve because the longer it takes to complete a project, the more money it will cost.
+- Decrease the number of adjustments added to the schedule – This KPI is designed to measure the number of times the project team has adjusted the project’s completion date.
+This is a useful metric to improve on because the longer it takes to complete a project, the more money the project will cost.

 - Improve FTE Days Vs. Calendar Days – The Full-time Equivalent (FTE) days versus calendar days metric is a key component of accurate resource management.
-In other words, it is used to measure resource availability and resource usage.
-Ergo, how much time team members spend on a project calculated by FTE work days as opposed to calendar days
+It is used to measure resource availability and resource usage.

-- Improve resource conflict YOY metrics – The resource conflict metric compares the number of projects that have resource conflicts on a Year on Year (YOY) basis.
-Essentially, if there are not enough resources to complete a single project, or asking employees to work on multiple projects simultaneously can reduce staff productivity levels.
-Finally, this KPI will indicate whether this scenario is a one-off situation or whether it is a pervasive problem that must be addressed.
+- Improve resource conflict YOY metrics – The resource conflict metric compares the number of projects that have resource conflicts Year on Year (YOY).
+A lack of resources to complete a single project, or asking employees to work on multiple projects reduces staff productivity.
+This KPI indicates whether this conflict is a one-off or pervasive problem.

 Project management – Budget objectives

-At the onset of the project, a budget is drawn up by formally identifying the potential costs that the project will incur.
-Project management budget objectives are designed to ensure that the project stays within its budget.
-And, meeting these objectives ensures that the cost of the project does not overrun its budget.
+At the beginning of the project, a budget is drawn up by formally identifying the potential project costs.
+Project management budget objectives are designed to guarantee that the project stays within budget.
+It is important to meet these objectives to make sure that the actual costs don’t overrun budgetary constraints.

-- Improve budget varience metrics – The budget variance figure is the difference between the actual spend and the projected budget.
+- Improve budget varience metrics – The budget variance figure is the difference between the actual and projected budget.
 It’s vital to measure the variance throughout the project duration as well as once the project has been completed.
 This KPI measures how close the physical project costs are to the projected budget.
-The aim is to get the actual cost to match up 100% with the budgeted amount.

-- Improve budget creation and revision cycle time – The budget creation and revision cycle time is the total time it takes to draw up the project budget.
-The budget creation and revision process is cyclic.
-This KPI is designed to reduce the total time taken for the budget to be approved as well as the number of revision cycles it needs to go through before approved.
+- Improve budget creation and revision cycle time – The budget creation and revision cycle time is the time it takes to draw up the project budget, including planning, researching, and final budgetary approval.
+This KPI aims to reduce the time taken for budget approval and the number of revision cycles it takes before approval.

 - Increase line items in the budget – The more detailed a budget is, the more manageable and controllable it is.
 This KPI measures the level of detail in a budget using the line item mechanism.
-Consequently, the more line items, the greater the detail; thereby, allowing project managers increased control over the project costs via the detailed budget.
+The more line items, the greater the detail, and the greater control a project manager has over the budget.

-- Improve number of budget items metric – This KPI measures the number of versions produced of a particular budget before its final approval.
+- Improve number of budget items metric – This KPI measures the number of versions of a budget before its final approval.
 A high version number translates into the fact that more time is spent planning, revising, and finalizing the budget.
-Therefore, it’s preferable for a budget version number to be higher rather than lower.

-- Improve planned value metric – Earned Value Management (EVM) is built on three metrics: planned value, earned value, and actual cost.
-The planned value metric represents the value earned during the project, or the value a project is expected to deliver over its duration.
-Therefore, this KPI can be used to compare the planned value against actual cost in order to adjust the budget if required.
+- Improve planned value metric – The Earned Value Management (EVM) KPI has three metrics: planned value, earned value, and actual cost.
+The planned value represents the value earned during the project or the planned cost of what must still be completed.
+Compare the actual cost versus the planned value to adjust the budget if necessary.

-- Improve cost performance index – The cost performance index ratio measures the financial efficiencies and effectiveness of the project.
-Succinctly stated, this value describes the amount of completed work for every cost unit spent.
-It measures the project’s expense efficiency ratio.
-It is calculated by dividing the earned value (budgeted cost of work completed) by the actual cost of the work completed.
+- Improve cost performance index – The cost performance index ratio measures a project’s financial efficiencies and effectiveness.
+This value describes the amount of completed work for every cost unit spent and measures the project’s expense efficiency ratio.

 Project management – Quality objectives